laszlocsomor/proposals/designs/2018-07-18-windows-native-test-runner.md

 # Non-requirements of the solution

-It is beyond the scope of this design to discuss whether Bazel fetches the XML log from the remote machine after a test timeout or test interruption.
-This question falls into the general domain of remote action execution.
+It is beyond the scope of this design to discuss whether Bazel attempts to fetch any outputs of the test action from the remote machine, in case the test timed out or got interrupted.
+This question falls into the domain of general remote action execution.

 # Design